All posts by admin

 Shopping Cart

-The online tool within your website where you can list products available for sale – a series of dynamic pages that allow users to browse, add items to their cart, then purchase.
+The online tool within your website where you can list products available for sale – a series of dynamic pages that allow users to browse, add items to their cart, and then purchase.
 This is eCommerce

 Spam